 It is no surprise that the beaches in Maui are well known and highly desired.
-Pictures cannot really justify the natural beauty of this island.
-Every beach is so unique and charming in its own way.
-However, below I am listing the 5 most beautiful beaches in Maui that we have visited and recommend putting these into your travel bucket list!
-Read more below about Wailea Beach, Makena Beach, Secret Cove Beach, red Sand Beach, Black Sand Beach.
+Pictures cannot justify the natural beauty of this island.
+Every beach is so unique and charming in its way.
+However, below I list the 5 most beautiful beaches in Maui that we have visited and recommend putting these on your travel bucket list!
+Read more below about Wailea Beach, Makena Beach, Secret Cove Beach, red Sand Beach, and Black Sand Beach.

 1. Wailea Beach

-Wailea beach made the top of our list when it comes to beautiful beaches in Maui. for several reasons.
+Wailea beach made the top of our list for beautiful beaches in Maui.
+For several reasons.

 Atmosphere!
-It is a relatively small, cozy, and laid back beach.
-It offers a lot more privacy than other public beaches in Maui.
+It is a relatively small, cozy, and laid-back beach.
+It offers a lot more privacy than other public beaches on Maui.
 We loved spending early mornings and evenings just browsing around in the sand without too many distractions.

 Activities!
 Sunsets are spectacular on Wailea beach.
 Each evening the sky lights up in different colors.
 You will also see the Molokini (volcanic crater) at the horizon, floating on the ocean waters.
 Worth noting, if you like snorkeling and swimming, there are a lot of turtles and colorful small fish you can run into.
 In addition, the famous Maui Luau dinner takes place at Wailea Beach.
 This is just another grand point to consider when visiting the Maui beaches.

 Makena Beach Park is one of the largest and most beautiful public beaches located in South Maui.
 Generally, it is more crowded than other beaches.
 However, we still had a lot of privacy during our visit in May.
 Sand at Makena beach is whiter than at any other beach in Maui and the ocean is the most turquoise!
 The Makena beach park offers picnic areas and tables.
 This beach is ideal for snorkeling and swimming.
 Plus, you get great views of Molokini and Kahoolawe islands.